• Skip to primary navigation

 Jump to Recipe Print Recipe

-This is the only vegan macaroni and cheese recipe you'll ever need because it's the real deal!
-It's super creamy, extra cheesy, kid-friendly, non-vegan approved, and it's ready in only 25 minutes!
-Complete your weeknight dinner or holiday table with this classic veganized side dish!
+This dairy free mac and cheese recipe is the only one you'll ever need because it's the real deal!
+It's super creamy, extra cheesy, kid-friendly, non-vegan approved, and it's ready in 30 minutes!

 Start by melting the butter in a pan.
-Once it has completely melted, add the flour and whisk it into the melted butter to form a roux.
+Once it has completely melted, add the flour and whisk it into the melted butter for a few minutes to cook off the flour taste and form a roux.

-A collage of images showing how to make vegan macaroni and cheese in a few easy steps.
+A collage of images showing how to make the recipe in a few easy steps.

-Next, add the plant milk, shredded vegan cheese, all of the dry seasonings to the saucepan to make the cheese sauce.
+Next, add the plant milk, shredded dairy free cheese, and all of the dry seasonings to the pan to make the cheese sauce for the mac.

-While you're making the sauce, cook the elbow noodles in a separate pot of salted boiling water.
-When the noodles are done cooking, drain the water and pour the melted vegan cheese sauce over the hot noodles.
-Stir the pasta until the cheese sauce has evenly coated all the noodles.
+Cook the elbow noodles in a separate pot of salted boiling water.
+When the noodles are done cooking, drain the water and pour the melted dairy free cheese over the hot noodles.
+Stir the pasta until everything is evenly coated.

 Close up view of a wooden spoon scooping a large spoonful of cheesy noodles out of a pot.